Billings is Called Montana’s Trailhead…But Here Are A Few Other Equally Appropriate Nicknames

 Montana’s History Hub

-Throughout their expeditions, Louis and Clark crissrcossed the region, leaving markers and memories on places they touched.
+Throughout their expeditions, Lewis and Clark crissrcossed the region, leaving markers and memories on places they touched.
 At Pompey’s Pillar, you can actually walk in the footsteps of William Clark and see his srcawling signature in the rock.
 The interpretive center has real outfits and canoes from the period, making it easy to channel your inner explorer.

 Yellowstone Kelly Interpretive Site is a new landmark honoring one of Montana’s most notable frontiersmen.
 Even if you’re not a history buff, it’s a gorgeous overlook and well worth the trip.
 For a broader look at the area’s past, the Yellowstone County Museum is a quick (and free!) stop right next to the airport and offers a bit of insight into everything from the cowboys and Indians to rodeo life.
 Intriguing special exhibits showcase Westerners like sharpshooter Tom Frye who makes art out of gunshot silhouettes.